-Whatever route you take in finding a buyer, it’s always important to use an escrow service such as Escrow.com when making the transfer.
+Whatever route you take in finding a buyer, it’s always essential to use an escrow service such as Escrow.com when making the transfer.

-These services provide a trusted third party to make sure the buyer receives the website and assets, and the seller receives the money.
+These services provide a trusted third party to ensure the buyer receives the website and assets and the seller receives the money.
 The escrow fee is typically a percentage of the transaction and can be shared between buyer and seller.

 4. Transferring the assets and post-sale support

-This is also an important step in closing the deal.
+This is also an essential step in closing the deal.
 As I’ve sold and purchased several blogs, I know this was quite stressful, but everything will work out with patience.

 If you own other sites, you should ask for a testimonial from the buyer because it will help you in future sales.
 Check one testimonial offered us by Oliver Kenyon after a successful sale.